razrotenberg/Arpeggino/README.md

 }
 ```

-Now the real action comes.
+Now comes the real action.
 Every iteration, we want to check if any of the keys was pressed or released, and start or stop playing the arpeggio respectively.
 After checking for I/O, we have to "click" Midier.

 The following code might seem complicated at first sight but it is really not.
 We define a structure that extends Controlino's `Key` that can hold the handler of an arpeggio that is being played by Midier.